bergesinstitute/grafmethodenglish/book-3-unit-4.md

 4. Have you ever lost your phone?
 5. How many countries ['kʌntri:z] (países) have you visited?
 6. Have you ever met a famous person?

+## 5. Reading comprehension (comentario de texto)

+### My Neighbor Margaret

+My neighbor Margaret is 83 years old.
+She lives alone[1] in a small house next to mine, with her cat Beethoven.
+She is a quiet woman, and if you see her in her garden[2] in the morning, drinking tea and reading the newspaper, you would never guess[3] the life she has lived.

+Margaret has been to 54 countries.
+She has climbed[4] Mount Kilimanjaro.
+She has crossed[5] the Sahara Desert on a camel.[6]
+She has sailed[7] across the Atlantic Ocean in a small boat.
+She has eaten insects[8] in Thailand, and she has slept under the stars in the middle of the Amazon.

+She has also done many things outside of traveling.
+She has written two books about her adventures.[9]
+She has learned to speak four languages: English, French, Arabic, and Swahili.
+She has run twelve marathons.
+She has even[10] jumped out of an airplane — three times.

+I asked her once,[11] "Margaret, what is the best thing you have ever done?"

+She thought for a moment and said, "I have done many incredible[12] things in my life.
+But the best thing I have ever done is learn to say yes.
+When I was young, I was very shy.[13]
+I was afraid[14] of everything.
+One day, a friend invited me to go camping[15] in the mountains.
+I almost[16] said no, but something inside me said yes.
+That trip changed my life.
+After that, I have said yes to everything."

+Now, every morning, I see Margaret in her garden, drinking her tea.
+Beethoven sleeps at her feet.[17]
+She looks like a normal old woman.
+But she is the most extraordinary person I have ever met.

+[1] alone [ə'loʊn] - sola

+[2] garden ['gɑrdən] - jardín

+[3] guess [gɛs] - adivinar

+[4] climb [klaɪm] - escalar

+[5] cross [krɔs] - cruzar

+[6] camel ['kæməl] - camello

+[7] sail [seɪl] - navegar

+[8] insects ['ɪnsɛkts] - insectos

+[9] adventures [əd'vɛntʃərz] - aventuras

+[10] even ['i:vən] - incluso

+[11] once [wʌns] - una vez

+[12] incredible [ɪn'krɛdəbəl] - increíble

+[13] shy [ʃaɪ] - tímida

+[14] afraid [ə'freɪd] - asustada / con miedo

+[15] go camping - ir de acampada

+[16] almost ['ɔlmoʊst] - casi

+[17] feet [fi:t] - pies

+### Questions (preguntas)

+1. How old is Margaret?
+2. How many countries has she been to?
+3. How many languages has she learned?
+4. What is the best thing she has ever done, according to her?
+5. Why did that camping trip change her life?
+6. What kind of person was Margaret when she was young?